cameronenfuego/cameronenfuego.github.io/_posts/2017-11-25-the-worst-thanksgiving-ive-ever-had-sort-of.md

 ![](https://cdn-images-1.medium.com/max/1200/1*h1dCjNW1ZUUVOiY6B87bFQ.jpeg)

 I’m going to try and relate to you what may have been the worst Thanksgiving I’ve ever had.
 However, there will be a silver lining to this story.
 Eventually.
-It was a pretty rough day.
+It was a pretty rough day.<!--more-->

 I got out of bed — and by got out of bed, I oozed out of it more than anything else, a succumbing to having tossed and turned the prior hour.
 I was not looking forward to beginning this day.
 I only recently stopped absolutely dreading this day.